Orlando Anderson: Murder of Tupac Shakur

-On September 7, 1996, after the Bruce Seldon vs. Mike Tyson fight, Trevon Lane coincidentally spotted Anderson by himself in the MGM, and told Tupac and the rest of the Death Row entourage that Anderson was the one responsible for snatching his medallion.
-Tupac can then be seen on the MGM’s security camera running over to Anderson with the rest of his entourage and throwing the first punch.
-Anderson then suffered a rather severe beatdown as he was essentially jumped by five men with no one to help him.
-However, according to BG Knocc Out in an interview with VladTV, Anderson escaped the worst of the beating by managing to cover his face during the attack.
-The fight occurred three hours before Shakur's shooting.
+On September 7, 1996, after the Bruce Seldon vs. Mike Tyson fight, Trevon Lane coincidentally spotted Anderson by himself in the MGM Grand Las Vegas, and told Tupac and the rest of the Death Row entourage that Anderson was the one responsible for snatching his medallion.
+Tupac can then be seen on the MGM's security camera running over to Anderson with the rest of his entourage and throwing the first punch.
+Anderson then suffered a severe beatdown as he was jumped by five men with no one to help him.
+According to BG Knocc Out in an interview with VladTV, Anderson escaped the worst of the beating by managing to cover his face during the attack.
+The beating occurred three hours before Shakur's shooting.

-Later that month, Las Vegas homicide Lt.
+Later that month, Las Vegas MPD homicide detective Lt.
 Larry Spinosa told the media, "At this point, Orlando Anderson is not a suspect in the shooting of Tupac Shakur."
-Anderson was subsequently named as a suspect.
+Anderson was subsequently named a suspect.
 Rumors circulated that he had bragged about shooting the rapper, a claim he later denied in an interview for VIBE magazine.
-In September 1997 Anderson told the Los Angeles Times that he was a fan of Shakur and his music, but denied being the murderer.
+In September 1997 Anderson told the Los Angeles Times that he was a fan of Shakur and his music.
+He denied being the murderer.

-Anderson was detained in Compton, California a month after Shakur was shot, along with twenty-one other alleged gang members.
+Anderson was detained in Compton, California, a month after Shakur was shot, along with twenty-one other alleged gang members.
 He was not charged.
 However, the arrest was only tangentially connected to the Tupac shooting, as Compton police said they were investigating local shootings and not the one in Las Vegas.
-Las Vegas police discounted Anderson as a suspect, according to a Los Angeles Times article, because the fight in which Shakur was involved in assaulting Anderson in the MGM Grand lobby had happened just hours before the shooting.
+Las Vegas police discounted Anderson as a suspect, according to a Los Angeles Times article, due to the short time between the hotel beating and the murder.

 Las Vegas police failed to follow up with a member of Shakur's entourage who witnessed the shooting and who told police he could identify one or more of the assailants.
 That witness, rapper Yaki Kadafi, was killed two months later.
 The police also failed to follow up on a lead from a witness who had spotted a white Cadillac similar to the car from which the fatal shots were fired and in which the shooters escaped.